JAlcocerT/JAlcocerT/content/blog/py-z-stock-vs-flat.md

 12. Jak wygląda sytuacja z internetem?
 Czy jest światłowód?
 13. Księga wieczysta czy istnieje i czy mogę prosić o numer?
 14. Najbliższy paczkomat?
 Sprawdzić
+15. How much uber costs, transportation time compared to where you live?

 From here, you might need some [help to get a credit](https://hipoteczny.expert/), *or maybe not* :)